Procedures Checklist for Visiting Faculty and Scholar Applicants

-Whenever the Exchange Visitor has a change of address, s/he must provide CMA with their new address.
-CMA, in turn, has to notify CSUEB Center for International Education with the changes.
+Whenever the Exchange Visitor has a change of address, s/he must provide Cal Maritime with their new address.
+Cal Maritime, in turn, has to notify CSUEB Center for International Education with the changes.

-- The visiting faculty/scholar should submit his DS-2019 along with a letter stating the travel dates to CMA, who in turn will submit the documents to CIE for endorsement.
+The visiting faculty/scholar should submit his DS-2019 along with a letter stating the travel dates to Cal Maritime, who in turn will submit the documents to CIE for endorsement.

 For more information, please contact:

 Coordinator, International Programs for Faculty and Visiting Scholars

 Vallejo, CA 94590